codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why is it so windy inside an arena?
-All those fans.
+I met this girl on a dating site and, I don't know, we just clicked.

 ## Daily Trivia

-All of the following programs are classified as raster graphics editors EXCEPT:
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Inkscape
+ 1. .svg
- 2. Adobe Photoshop
+ 2. .gif
- 3. GIMP
+ 3. .jpeg
- 4. Paint.NET
+ 4. .png

 <details>
   <summary>Answer</summary>
-  Inkscape
+  .svg
 </details>